Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 Standard practice is 10-20% markup on materials for most trades.
 Specialist materials (underfloor heating, bespoke joinery, high-end tiles) may warrant 30-40%.
 This covers your time sourcing, transporting, and managing materials, plus the risk of wastage.
 Always itemise materials separately in your quote so customers can see the breakdown.

 Yes, but adoption in UK trades is still early.
 Tools like CountBricks (from £25/month) use AI to generate quantity takeoffs from voice notes, while Kreo (£35/month) offers AI-assisted takeoffs with BIM support.
 For quoting and invoicing, Fergus (from £35/month) and Tradify (£34/month) include pricing templates with supplier price lists.
+Our complete guide to AI tools for tradespeople compares what is free and what is worth paying for.
 These tools reduce quoting time, but your trade experience remains the most reliable pricing tool you have.

 Share this article